Why is A Clean Hummingbird Feeder Important?

 - Using a cleaning mop, scrub away any nectar residue or mold buildup

 - Rinse your hummingbird feeder with cold water

 - Allow feeder to air dry before refilling

 What You Need

-When it’s time to clean your feeder, start by pouring out and discarding any unconsumed nectar and flushing the empty bottle with hot water.
+When it’s time to clean your feeder, start by pouring out and discarding any unconsumed hummingbird food and flushing the empty bottle with hot water.
 You should never reuse nectar because it does spoil, especially in warm weather.
 If hummers consistently aren’t emptying your feeder between cleanings, stop filling the reservoir completely full to avoid waste.